K. Darbon

 Supervision details

-I have been counselling adolescents and adults from 2016.
+I have been counselling adolescents and adults since January 2016.
 The foundation of my training is Person-Centred, but I work as an integrative therapist and my toolbox has theoretical underpinnings from the following modalities: Sensorimotor Psychotherapy (somatic), Trauma-Informed, Systemic, Attachment, Therapeutic Communities, Sand-Story, Solution-Focused, Motivational Interviewing, CBT and DBT.
 I specialise in working with people impacted by adverse childhood experiences, domestic and sexual violence, trauma, addiction, relationship issues, family issues and more.

 Since January 2016 I have worked alongside: